AdamSobieski/Narratology/Content/CSVAI.md

 These motivating use cases both involve natural-language or multimodal questions and responses provided by populations of respondents.
 Questions could be text strings provided in metadata and/or external resources referenced by URL in metadata (see: [HTML](https://html.spec.whatwg.org/multipage/), [OCX](https://k12ocx.github.io/k12ocx-specs/), [OER](https://www.oerschema.org/classes/Activity), and [QTI](https://www.1edtech.org/standards/qti/index)).

-One goal is for AI assistants to be able to enhance both quantitative and qualitative data analyses including by means of using and reasoning about natural-language or multimodal questions.
+A goal is for AI assistants to be able to enhance both quantitative and qualitative data analyses.
+One approach to achieving this goal involves enabling AI assistants to be able to use and to reason about natural-language or multimodal questions.
+AI-equipped data analysts could, then, more readily combine and merge information from multiple sources.

 ## CSVAI Metadata Schema